This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 A premature baby may not be fully developed, which can lead to breathing problems and inadequate oxygen to the brain.
 A premature baby may also be at a greater risk for infections and other complications that may contribute to cerebral palsy.

-Babies born of multiple pregnancies are also more likely to have low birth weights, another important risk factor for cerebral palsy.
+Babies born of multiple pregnancies are also more likely to have low birth weights, another critical risk factor for cerebral palsy.

-One study found that when one twin weights 20 percent less than the other, both twins have a 40 percent higher risk of developing cerebral palsy.
+One study found that when one twin weighs 20 percent less than the other, both twins have a higher risk of developing cerebral palsy.[3]

 The Role of Infertility Treatments